fjvigil89/environments_puppet4/roles/squidserver/README.md

 ### What squidserver affects **OPTIONAL**

-If it's obvious what your module touches, you can skip this section.
+if it's obvious what your module touches, you can skip this section.
 For example, folks can probably figure out that your mysql_instance module affects their MySQL instances.